25 July 2019, Comments: 12

 • If you plan on carrying files larger than 4GB, pick a drive that supports exFAT.
 Even though you can still format it into exFAT on your PC or Mac, there’s no guarantee that the app will recognize the file table.

-• Depending on the size of your photo library, a complete backup of the Camera Rolls is clearly a test of one’s patience, not to mention the toll it will take on the iDevice’s battery life.
+• Depending on the size of your photo library, backing up the entire Camera Roll can be a test of one’s patience, not to mention the toll it will take on the iPhone’s battery life.
 For this reason, we recommend you only use these drives as intermediary storage for your media, especially if you plan on recording 4k video.

 • You will want a drive whose app continues to receive updates on a regular basis whether to fix bug or to keep up with iOS requirements.
-Note these updates, however, might stop coming as soon as the company stops production of their drives.
+Note these updates, however, might stop coming as soon as the company discontinues their drives.

 The iKlips Duo came to fruition as the result of Adam Elements’ successful crowdfunding campaign on Indiegogo.
 It is the largest (in terms of physical size) among all the drives featured in this round-up.
 The made-for-iOS flash drive with an aluminum enclosure offers robust build quality.
 Yet you will need the accompanying silicone sleeve to keep both Lightning and USB 3.1 connectors protected.
 The sleeve itself is also affixed to a keychain loop.